 Writing Personal Statements for Graduate or Professional School

-- When did you originally become interested in this field and what have you since learned about it that has further stimulated your interest?
+- When did you originally become interested in the field and what have you done and learned that has furthered your interest (classes, readings, seminars, work experiences)?

-- What are your career goals?
+- What are your short- and long-term career goals?

 - Have you had to overcome any unusual obstacles or hardships in your life?